-The research on pruning can be traced back to literature as early as 1988 \cite{hanson1988comparing}.
-However, it is only until the emergence of \cite{han2015deep} that the research community realizes the potential of pruning in removing significant redundancy in deep neural networks, and pruning begins to gain widespread attention.
-There are several pieces of literature that review prior work on deep neural network pruning, as shown in Table~\ref{Table-survey-works-this-paper}.
-Although these works overview several aspects of pruning and provide helpful guidance for researchers, many of them (\cite{choudhary2020comprehensive,mishra2020survey,neill2020survey,ghimire2022survey}) focus on multiple compression techniques, such as pruning, quantization, and knowledge distillation, with only brief examination of each technique.
-For example, \citet{mishra2020survey} summarize the compression techniques, including pruning, quantization, low-rank factorization, and knowledge distillation, where pruning is primarily introduced from channel/filter pruning, and many essential pruning techniques (such as lottery ticket hypothesis) are not included.
-Some review works (such as \cite{liu2020pruning}) focus on reviewing convolutional neural network pruning and lack a description of pruning for other deep neural networks, such as Recurrent Neural Networks (\textbf{RNNs}).
-The work in \cite{hoefler2021sparsity} provides a comprehensive review of sparsity in deep learning up to 2020, but with little studying on emerging pruning methods, such as pruning in contrastive learning \cite{corti2022studying} and self-supervised pruning \cite{elkerdawy2022fire}, etc. \citet{wang2022recent} provide an overview only for pruning at initialization and does not include studies on pruning during training, pruning after training, etc. \cite{he2023structured} is the most recent survey about pruning, while which only focuses on the structured pruning.
+Research on pruning can be traced back to literature as early as 1988 \cite{hanson1988comparing}.
+However, it was only until the emergence of \cite{han2015deep} that the research community realized the potential of pruning in removing significant redundancy in deep neural networks, and pruning began to gain widespread attention.
+Several pieces of literature review prior work on deep neural network pruning, as shown in Table~\ref{Table-survey-works-this-paper}.
+Although these works overview several aspects of pruning and provide helpful guidance for researchers, many of them (e.g., \cite{mishra2020survey,ghimire2022survey,park2024comprehensive,xu2024a}) focus on multiple compression techniques, such as pruning, quantization, and knowledge distillation, with only brief examination of each technique.
+For example, \citet{mishra2020survey} summarize compression techniques, including pruning, quantization, low-rank factorization, and knowledge distillation, where pruning is primarily introduced from channel/filter pruning, and many essential pruning techniques (such as lottery ticket hypothesis) are not included.
+Some reviews concentrate on one specific aspect.
+For example, \citet{wang2022recent} provide only an overview of pruning at initialization and do not include studies on pruning during training, pruning after training, etc. \citet{he2023structured} focuses only on structured pruning and does not discuss the other two common types of pruning: unstructured and semi-structured pruning. \citet{ghimire2022survey}) focus on reviewing Convolutional Neural Network (\textbf{CNN}) pruning and lack descriptions of pruning for other deep neural networks, such as Recurrent Neural Networks (\textbf{RNNs}) \cite{fang2023depgraph}, Transformer based models \cite{frantar2023sparsegpt}, and diffusion models \cite{fang2023structural}.
+Some recent review works (such as \cite{zhu2023survey,xu2024a}) survey compression techniques for large models, encompassing a broad array of topics from pruning, quantization, knowledge distillation, etc. Among these, pruning is discussed concisely.